KristofferC/KristofferC.github.io/content/post/intrinsics.md

   6.059 ns (0 allocations: 0 bytes)
 ```

-In these cases we can explicitly vectorize the code using the SIMD vector library [SIMD.jl](https://github.com/eschnett/SIMD.jl).
+In these cases, we can explicitly vectorize the code using the SIMD vector library [SIMD.jl](https://github.com/eschnett/SIMD.jl).
 SIMD.jl provides a type `Vec{N, T}` where `N` is the number of elements and `T` is the element type.
 `Vec{N, T}` is a bit like the LLVM `<N x T>` vector type and operations on `Vec` typically translate directly to LLVM operations:

-For example, below we define some input data and a function `g` that does some simple arithmetic.
+For example, below we define some input data and a function `g` that do some simple arithmetic.
 We then look at the generated code.

 ```jl
 julia> using SIMD